What shapes the loss landscape of self-supervised learning?: Related Works

 \section{Related Works}

-\textbf{SSL and Collapses.} Prior literature has often argued collapse as a harmful phenomenon that can deteriorate downstream task performance \citep{jing2021understanding, zbontar2021barlow}.
+\textbf{SSL and Collapses.} On the one hand, prior literature has often argued collapse as a harmful phenomenon that can deteriorate downstream task performance \citep{jing2021understanding, zbontar2021barlow}.
 Preventing such collapsed representations is a frequently discussed topic in literature \citep{hua2021feature, jing2021understanding, pokle2022contrasting, sslnocontrast} and has motivated the design of several SSL techniques \citep{zbontar2021barlow, bardes2021vicreg, ermolov2021whitening}.
-However, in direct contrast, \cite{cosentino2022toward} empirically showed that dimensional collapses under strong augmentations could dramatically improve generalization performance.
+On the other hand, \cite{cosentino2022toward} empirically showed that dimensional collapses under strong augmentations could significantly improve generalization performance.
 Our work demystifies these conflicting results by finding analytic solutions to loss landscapes of several standard SSL techniques.

-\textbf{Theoretical Advances in SSL.} Recently, several advances have been made towards understanding the success of SSL techniques from different perspectives: e.g., learning theory \citep{arora, haochen2021provable, saunshi_icml, nozawa2021understanding, ash2021investigating, selftraining}, information theory \citep{multiviewssl, tsai2021self, tosh2021contrastivea, tosh2021contrastiveb}, causality and data-generating processes \citep{inversion, stylecontent, trivedi2022analyzing, tian2020makes, mitrovic2020representation, wang2022chaos}, dynamics \citep{uniformity, sslnocontrast, tian2022deep, wang2021understanding}, and loss landscapes \citep{jing2021understanding, pokle2022contrasting}.
+\textbf{Theoretical Advances in SSL.} Recently, several advances have been made towards understanding the success of SSL techniques from different perspectives: e.g., learning theory \citep{arora, saunshi_icml, nozawa2021understanding, selftraining}, information theory \citep{multiviewssl, tsai2021self, tosh2021contrastivea}, causality and data-generating processes \citep{inversion, stylecontent, trivedi2022analyzing, tian2020makes, mitrovic2020representation, wang2022chaos}, dynamics \citep{uniformity, sslnocontrast, tian2022deep, wang2021understanding}, and loss landscapes \citep{pokle2022contrasting}.
 These advances have unveiled practically useful properties of SSL, such as robustness to dataset imbalance \citep{liu2021self} and principled solutions to avoid spurious correlations \citep{robinson2021can}.

 The work by \cite{jing2021understanding} is the closest to ours in problem setting.
 In that paper, the authors focused on studying the linearized learning dynamics and suggested that a competition between the feature signal strength and augmentation strength can lead to dimensional collapse.
 In contrast, our focus is on the landscape and our result implies that this feature-augmentation competition on its own is insufficient to cause a dimensional collapse.
 In fact, we show that there will be no collapse in the setting studied by \cite{jing2021understanding}.